Medicinal Clay Properties, Health Benefits, and Precautions

 The practice of eating clay is a type of geophagia.
 Geophagia, or geophagy, is the eating of materials that come from the earth, such as clay, chalk, or soil.
 Geophagia is in turn a type of pica, which is the ingestion of non-food substances.

 Pica is usually considered to be abnormal and pathological.
 It may be a symptom of iron-deficiency anemia, for example.
-However, scientists are beginning to think that geophagia may be an adaptation to satisfy a nutritional need instead of being pathological.
+However, some scientists think that geophagia may at times be an adaptation to satisfy a nutritional need instead of being pathological.

 More than two hundred species of animals are known to eat soil, including gorillas, chimpanzees, elephants, deer, and birds.
 Humans have eaten soil and especially clay since at least the time of Ancient Greeks.